Lambda Perturbations of Keplerian Orbits: Abstract

 \section{Abstract}

-To estimate the influence of the dark energy on the planetary orbits, we solve the general relativistic equations of motion of a test particle in the field of a point-like mass embedded in the cosmological background formed by the Lambda-term.
-It is found that under certain relations between three crucial parameters of the problem---the initial radius of the orbit, Schwarzschild and de~Sitter radii---a secular perturbation caused by the Lambda-term becomes significant, \textit{i.e.}\ can reach the rate of the standard Hubble flow.
+To estimate influence of the ``dark energy'' on the Keplerian orbits, we solve the general relativistic equations of motion of a test particle in the field of a point-like mass embedded in the cosmological background formed by the Lambda-term with realistic cosmological Robertson--Walker asymptotics at infinity.
+It is found that under certain relations between three crucial parameters of the problem---the initial radius of the orbit, Schwarzschild and de~Sitter radii---the specific secular perturbation caused by the Lambda-term becomes significant, \textit{i.e.}\ can reach the rate of the standard Hubble flow.
+This fact is interesting both by itself and may have important consequences for the long-term dynamics of planets and stellar binary systems.